 Generalized anxiety disorder

 This disorder involves excessive, unrealistic worry and tension, even if there is little or nothing to provoke the anxiety.
+These feelings occur almost all the time and are not triggered by any one specific issue.
+Rather, the worry seems to float in a more generalized way, from one topic to the next.

 Anxiety disorders affect about 40 million adult Americans.
 They are the most common mental illnesses in the U.S. Most anxiety disorders begin in childhood, adolescence and early adulthood.
 They occur more often in women than in men.